 When it comes to sweeping you cant beat a nice wooden brush with natural plant fibres.
 Why?
 Natural fibres have less flick than synthetic fibres which means less muck spattering.
 They collect ...Read More

-This post talks about Microbes Antiseptics Disinfectants Alcohol Bicarbonate Of Soda Vinegar Hydrogen peroxide Soap Essential oils This is an area where you want to do your own research and decide what ...Read More
+This post talks about Microbes Antiseptics Disinfectants Alcohol Bicarbonate Of Soda Vinegar Hydrogen peroxide Soap Essential oils This is an area where you want to do your own research and decide what level ...Read More

 In this post you cad read about Soils (Dirt) Alkaline Acid Cleaning Dirt, stains and even rusts are all known as soils in the cleaning world.
-That is as in soiled rather ...Read More
+That is as in soiled rather than ...Read More

 By Hand...Sigh Washing up liquid and I use Ecover in a refillable plastic bottle.
 I know the bottle is plastic but kitchen? glass?
-This is a case for reusable plastic if ever ...Read More
+This is a case for reusable plastic if ever there ...Read More

 The trinity of green cleaning – washing soda, bicarbonate and borax.
 Often mentioned rarely explained!
 Let's take washing soda and bicarbonate of soda first.
 Why because they are related.
 Both can be ...Read More

-I use soap to wash my body I don't like using soap on my face so I cleanse with oil and water. instead of shampoo. washing the bath and other household cleaning ...Read More
+I use soap to wash my body I don't like using soap on my face so I cleanse with oil and water. instead of shampoo. washing the bath and other household cleaning chores ...Read More